-- 1. Acoustical Treatment: Provide suitable wall and/or ceiling acoustical treatment at gymnasiums. - 2.
-Basketball Backboards: shall be glass for main court, solid for cross-courts.
+- 1. Acoustical Treatment: Provide suitable wall and/or ceiling acoustical treatment at gymnasiums. - Basketball Backboards: shall be glass for main court, solid for cross-courts.
 Rims shall be "breakaway" type.
-Backstops shall be electrically operated. - Indoor Scoreboard: Wall mounted electronic type, with time-clock (with one-tenth of a second increment), horn, team scores, period, bonus, jump ball, next possession, and possession.
+Backstops shall be electrically operated.
+Main court backboards shall be equipped with capability to support shot clock and/or LED indicator notification to support all regulation requirements as specified in NCHSAA.
+National Federation of High School Associations (NFHSA) - 3.
+Indoor Scoreboard: Wall mounted electronic type, with time-clock (with one-tenth of a second increment), horn, team scores, period, bonus, jump ball, next possession, and possession.
 Time clock shall be bi-directional with ability to directly set any number of minutes and seconds.
 Scoreboard shall be compatible for basketball, volleyball, and wrestling (wrestling applies to high schools only).
-Scoreboard to be similar to NEVCO Model 2750. - Football/Soccer Scoreboard: Exterior type with time-clock (with one-tenth of a second increment), team score, horn, period, down, yard-line, yards to go, and possession.
-Scoreboard to be similar to NEVCO Football LED Model 3614. - 5.
+Scoreboard to be similar to NEVCO Model 2750.
+Scoreboards shall have wireless capability and have an integral remote on/off switch or local on/off switch to turn power off to the scoreboard when not in use. - 4.
+Football/Soccer Scoreboard: Exterior type with time-clock (with one-tenth of a second increment), team score, horn, period, down, yard-line, yards to go, and possession.
+Scoreboard to be similar to NEVCO Football LED Model 3614.
+Scoreboards shall have wireless capability and have an integral remote on/off switch or local on/off switch to turn power off to the scoreboard when not in use. - 5.
 Baseball/Softball Scoreboard: Exterior type mounted behind the left field fence with team score, inning, ball and strike count and outs.
 Provide provisions necessary to locate the scorer's table at the home-plate area (wireless controllers are acceptable).
-Scoreboard to be similar to NEVCO Baseball LED Model 1610. - 6.
+Scoreboard to be similar to NEVCO Baseball LED Model 1610.
+Scoreboards shall have wireless capability and have an integral remote on/off switch or local on/off switch to turn power off to the scoreboard when not in use. - 6.
 Soccer and Football Goal Posts: Goal posts shall be painted over galvanized steel. - 7.
 Volleyball and Badminton Floor Sleeves: Provide floor sleeves for volleyball at high school and middle school gymnasiums.
 Sleeves shall be recessed steel with hinged floor plate.
 Top of floor plate must be completely encapsulated and shall be flush with wood floor.
 Floor plates shall be either solid brass or steel with chrome plated finish. - 8.
 Volleyball Equipment: Contractor shall provide the standards and judge's chair(s) for volleyball. - 9.
 Wall Pads: 2 in. thick, polyurethane foam, mounted on 3/8 in. plywood and covered with heavy-duty vinyl covering.
 Permanently mounted at end walls of basketball courts.
 In Auxiliary Gyms, end walls of side courts should also be padded. - 10.
 Playclocks: Provide playclocks meeting requirements of NCHSAA.
+NFHSA.